petersenpeter/CellExplorer/docs/interface/ground-truth-data.md

 ---
 # Ground truth data
 {: .no_toc}
-At present (September 2020) the list includes PV, SST, Axo-axonic cells, VGAT and VIP cells and will continuesly be expanded with a further cells.
-The plan is to ultimately do classification from ground truth cell metrics so if you have opto-tagged data that you are interested in sharing/including, please reach out to us.
-Please see the [ground truth tutorial]({{"/tutorials/ground-truth-tutorial/"|absolute_url}}) to learn more about using the included ground truth data.
-The table below shows the current cell-types, their counts and the contributers:
+At present (September 2020) the list includes PV, SST, Axo-axonic cells, VGAT and VIP cells and we will continue to expand with more cells.
+The goal is to perform the classification from ground truth cell metrics.
+If you have opto-tagged data that you are interested in sharing/including, please reach out to us.
+See the [ground truth tutorial]({{"/tutorials/ground-truth-tutorial/"|absolute_url}}) to learn more about using the included ground truth data.
+The table below lists the cell-types, their counts and the contributers:

 | Cell-type  | Count | Contributers |
 |:-----------|:------|:------|